-- After the shampoo is in, evenly distribute product throughout hair and then rinse with cold water
+- After the shampoo is in, evenly distribute the product throughout hair and then rinse with cold water.

-- If necessary, use wide tooth comb to gently detangle from tip to root and then rinse with cold water.
+- If necessary, use a wide-tooth comb to gently detangle from tip to root and then rinse with cold water.

 - Pat dry with a towel and then allow hair to air dry for the remaining time.
 Be sure to include this step if you want to maximize your hair’s life.